NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Replaced with 6B(B)
     - Transition on the follow up made until the move ends instead of only 10 frames
     - Dust cloud when foot is put down is slightly smaller
+- 6B(A2)
+    - Performed by holding down after 6B(A)
+    - Puts Iruka on the ground
 - 6BB(A)
     - Can be delayed to do 5A with follow ups instead of 6A(A)
     - Damage changed from 20 to 26